kiranma72/abdm-docs/content/4-building-a-phr-app/signup-or-signin.md

 # Sign up or Sign in using PHR Address
 # Sign up/Registration in PHR App
-The PHR application developed by ABDM is now known as ABHA mobile application and has been taken as an reference PHR application.
+The PHR mobile application developed by ABDM is now known as ABHA mobile application and has been taken as a reference PHR application.
 In this application, by registration we means creating ABHA address aka PHR address, which is an easy to remember PHR address along with its password to login.
-In the ABHA app which is an reference app, registration can be done by two ways:
+In the ABHA app which is a reference app, registration can be done by two ways:
 1. Self declared registration (Mobile or Email)
 2. KYC Verified registration (Aadhar/DL/PAN)
 ## Registration via ABHA Number (KYC-Verified)